Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators

 As shown in the previous section, infinite lattices of spherical particles can support acoustic BICs resulting from multipole interference at specific frequencies and lattice constants.
-By tuning the lattice constant, the BIC with an infinite $Q$-factor can be transformed into a quasi-BIC, which manifests itself in the spectrum as a Fano resonance with a large $Q$-factor compared to resonances of an isolated resonator.
+By tuning the lattice constant, the BIC with an infinite $Q$ factor can be transformed into a quasi-BIC, which manifests itself in the spectrum as a Fano resonance with a large $Q$ factor compared to resonances of an isolated resonator.
 In practice, the quasi-BIC can be more important in applications than the genuine BIC, since it can be excited by a normally incident plane wave.
 The acoustic quasi-BICs have already been utilized to enhance the acoustic Purcell factor~\cite{Landi2018Mar,Huang2024Jan}, and to achieve perfect absorption~\cite{Krasikova2024Aug,Zhang2023Aug} or localization of sound energy~\cite{Huang2020Aug}.
 In this section, we discuss the acoustic quasi-BIC regime under realistic conditions, where either material losses or a substrate is present, and also its manifestation in finite-size arrays.

-The total $Q$-factor of an eigenmode can be decomposed into two terms as
+The total $Q$ factor of an eigenmode can be decomposed into two terms as

 where $Q_{\rm rad}$ and $Q_{\rm nr}$ are responsible for radiative and nonradiative (material) losses, respectively.
-For a genuine BIC in the infinite lattice, $Q_{\rm rad}^{-1} = 0$ and consequently the $Q$-factor is limited by $Q_{\rm tot} = Q_{\rm nr}$ even for a genuine BIC~\cite{Koshelev2023May}.
-For a quasi-BIC in both finite and infinite structures, $Q_{\rm rad}^{-1} > 0$ and Eq.~\eqref{eq_Q} shall be used to estimate the upper bound of the $Q$-factor.
+For a genuine BIC in the infinite lattice, $Q_{\rm rad}^{-1} = 0$ and consequently the $Q$ factor is limited by $Q_{\rm tot} = Q_{\rm nr}$ even for a genuine BIC~\cite{Koshelev2023May}.
+For a quasi-BIC in both finite and infinite structures, $Q_{\rm rad}^{-1} > 0$ and Eq.~\eqref{eq_Q} should be used to calculate the $Q$ factor.